Codeginner/Codeginner/README.md

 # About Me

 👋 Hello!
-My name is Gilman Muslih Zakir, an undergraduate Computer Engineering student at Telkom University, Bandung, with interests in machine learning, data analysis, and web application development.
-Currently, I am focusing on applying machine learning to detect suspicious transactions as part of my final project.
+My name is Gilman Muslih Zakir, a Computer Engineering graduate from Telkom University, Bandung, with interests in machine learning, data analysis, and web application development.
+I am focusing on applying machine learning to detect suspicious transactions as part of my final project.

 ## Project
 * [Final Project]